-Priorities To achieve this we will: Work with colleges to position them at the forefront of curriculum developments Work with our Management Board, Strategy Groups, Leads Forums, industry and relevant partners to: Support and enable innovation in education including digital online and blended learning Work with industry and partners to understand emerging technologies to: a.
-Raise awareness of technologies b.
-Develop products and services in a digital format (SFC report).
-Work with Leads Forums and Training Networks to develop and implement: a.
-Online and blended learning b.
-Digital Ambition/Strategy Develop curriculum pathways for transition to net zero, upskilling, reskilling and new and emerging jobs Work with industry and partners to understand emerging technologies to inform curriculum development areas.
+Priorities To achieve this we will: Work with colleges to position them at the forefront of curriculum developments Work with our Management Board, Strategy Groups, Leads Forums, industry and relevant partners to: Identify emerging curriculum needs Develop new curriculum Facilitate the development of shared teaching resources Support and enable innovation in education including digital online and blended learning Work with industry and partners to understand emerging technologies to: Raise awareness of technologies Develop products and services in a digital format (SFC report).
+Work with Leads Forums and Training Networks to develop and implement: Online and blended learning Digital Ambition/Strategy Develop curriculum pathways for transition to net zero, upskilling, reskilling and new and emerging jobs Work with industry and partners to understand emerging technologies to inform curriculum development areas.
 Work with Leads Forums and Training Networks to develop curriculum to support the transition to net-zero.
 Promote and deliver STEM activities in order to highlight careers in the energy, engineering & construction sectors.
 Work with industry and partners to understand emerging priorities.
 Work with Leads Forums and Training Networks to develop, implement and embed STEM activities.
-Lead on collaborative approaches for cross college working in emerging technologies Enhance Training Networks (and establish new ones where necessary) to respond to emerging technology needs.
+Lead on collaborative approaches for cross college working in emerging technologies 1.
+Enhance Training Networks (and establish new ones where necessary) to respond to emerging technology needs.
 Coordinate a cross college approach securing capital equipment and learning resources.
-Work with government, agencies, industry and colleges to secure capital resources.
-Provide strategic direction for college leaders, lecturers and support staff Work with our Strategy Group to identify mechanisms/interventions and engagement strategy.
+1. Work with government, agencies, industry and colleges to secure capital resources.
+Provide strategic direction for college leaders, lecturers and support staff 1.
+Work with our Strategy Group to identify mechanisms/interventions and engagement strategy.